andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-16-buffer-overflow.md

 ![]({{ site.baseurl }}/images/2022-02-16-buffer-overflow/edb.png)

-Also, you might want to install [yasm](https://archlinux.org/packages/extra/x86_64/yasm/) to generate some shell code.

 # Finding the right address

 We don't just want to crash our program, we want to execute the secretFunction().